Most organizations today rely on a sophisticated Customer Relationship Management (CRM) solution to structure their orders and revenue.

 1. Convey benefits

-Your enthusiasm about your new CRM tool may not be shared by its users.
+Your enthusiasm for your new CRM tool may not be shared by its users.
 Perhaps they feel that the new tool has been installed to drive up profits while laying off some of the workforce.

 At the core of any product should be the good old “What’s in it for the user?”